clear-code/xmlua/docs/reference/node-set.md

 ### `paths() -> {path1, path2, ...}` {#paths}

-It gets xpath of all nodes in the node set.
+It returns XPath of all nodes in the node set.

 Example: